emahuni/em-async-events/README.md

     originStack:     String, /* string representing stack location where event was emitted from */
     listenersTally:  6 // number of listeners for this event },
-  listenerMeta: {
-    extra: Any,   // any data passed as extra data when listener was created,
-    eventMeta: {}, // event meta information as above
   listenerMeta: { // listener meta information
     eventName: "some-event",
     callback: Function, // the callback
     listenerOptions: {/*opts passed to listener*/ },
     racingListeners: [/** any listeners that are racing to grab the event */],
     subscriberID: String, // a unique identifier for the subscriber
     listenerOrigin: Vuecomponent | Object, /* vue compo or object where listener is defined */
     originStack: String, /* string representing stack location where listener is defined */
-      listenerPromise: { // a promise for the listener id,       // promise unique identifier
+    id: String, // a unique identifier for the listener
-        resolve, // function to resolve the promise reject, // function to reject the promise settlement, // whether the promise was settled or not outcome, // outcome of the promise settlement },
-      id: String, // a unique identifier for the listener level, // the level of the listener timestamp, // when the listener was created timeoutTimeout, // listener timeout
+    level: String, // the level of the listener
+    timestamp: String, // when the listener was created
+    timeout: SmartTimeout, // listener timeout if defined in options, based on smart-timeout
-      calls // any calls that were made to the listener callback },
+    calls: Array(CallbackPromise), // any calls that were made to the listener callback as promises that can be waited on
+    listenerPromise: { // a promise for the listener, this is also the first call promise
+      id: String,       // promise unique identifier
+      resolve: Function, // function to resolve the promise
+      reject: Function, // function to reject the promise
+      settlement: Boolean, // whether the promise was settled or not
+      outcome: Any, // outcome of the promise settlement
+      wasInvoked: Boolean, // whether the callback was invoked },
+  },
-    call_id, // call id
+  call_id: String, // call id
-  }
 };
 ```